code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - **Free Riding:** Having selfish peers who do not contribute to the [swarm](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md) just wanted to take file from swarm.
   - *Solution* Node will only send packet to that whose is in his [Neighbour set(NS)](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md)
     - Example: Swarm=User-2...User-10.
 User-1 decides to connect user-2 for file.
 Now User-2 will only send file to user-1 when user-1 is in swarm downloaded from Tracker server.
 It means User-1 is also sending fragments.
+- **Latency:** Measured as a round trip time ie time taken for packet to reach dest and ACK to come to source again.
 - **Local Rarest First for Piece Selection**
   - Nodes independently maintains a list of the fragments which are least number of copies amongst [swarm](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md).
 Whenever a new client joins in, he is given this list and he starts downloading the rarest fragment.
 - **Optimistic Unchoking:** Unselfishly provide block(s) to node(s) in Neighbour set.